MohammadMaftoun/Machine-learning-algorithms-from-scratch/README.md

         Principal Component Analysis (PCA)
         Multilayer Perceptron (MLP)

-    Modular Structure: Each algorithm implementation is structured into modular components, making it easy to understand and modify.
+    Modular Structure: Each algorithm implementation is organized into modular components, making it easy to understand and modify.
 The code is well-commented and follows best practices for readability and maintainability.

     Documentation: The repository contains comprehensive documentation for each algorithm, including explanations of the underlying concepts, mathematical formulations, and implementation details.